dannyjeck/closed-form-jitter/README.md

 # Closed-form-jitter

-Code for performing the interval jitter hypothesis test in a closed-form fashion.
+MATLAB Code for performing the interval jitter hypothesis test in a closed-form fashion.

 ## Abstract
   Interval jitter and spike resampling methods are used to analyze the